LuisCarlosRojasTorres/Books/Music/HowToPlayGuitarSpec/03-GuitarChordVoicings/Week1.md

 - Time and tone are not optional

 ###  2.3. <a name='TriadInversionsUptheFretboard'></a>Triad Inversions Up the Fretboard
-- For a major chord: ''
+- For a major chord: `1 3 5`
+  - First inversion: `3 5 1`
+  - Second inversion: `5 1 3 `
+- Example: take the  `C F Bb Eb` at their lowest place in no open position and practice [tabs here](/Music/HowToPlayGuitarSpec/03-GuitarChordVoicings/uploads/P1%20-%20C%20F%20Bb%20Eb.pdf)
+  - Then use `G D A E` [tabs here](/Music/HowToPlayGuitarSpec/03-GuitarChordVoicings/uploads/P2%20-%20G%20D%20A%20E.pdf)

 ###  2.4. <a name='MajorTriadInversionsUptheFretboard'></a> Reading - Major Triad Inversions Up the Fretboard